A note on quantum expanders: Introduction

 \subsection{Previously known results and our contribution}

 Recently, several attempts have been made at exhibiting examples of such quantum expanders.
-It is known that any quantum channel $\Phi$ with Kraus rank $d$ verifies $|\lambda_2(\Phi)|\geq c/\sqrt{d}$ and $s_2(\Phi)\geq c'/\sqrt{d}$, where $c,c'>0$ are universal constants (i.e.~independent of the underlying dimension $n$) but whose optimal values are not known in general \cite{hastings2007,BenAroya2008}.
+It is known that any quantum channel $\Phi$ with Kraus rank $d$ verifies $|\lambda_2(\Phi)|\geq c/\sqrt{d}$ and $s_2(\Phi)\geq c'/\sqrt{d}$, where $c,c'>0$ are universal constants (i.e.~independent of the underlying dimension $n$) but whose optimal values are known only for specific classes of quantum channels, such as unital ones \cite{hastings2007,BenAroya2008, timhadjelt2024}.
 Note that this is in complete analogy with the classical case and the corresponding Alon-Boppana lower bound on the second largest eigenvalue of the normalized adjacency matrix of a $d$-regular graph, namely $2\sqrt{d-1}/d-o(1)$ for large $n$, which is known to be tight \cite{MR875835,MR1124768}.
 An ``optimal'' quantum expander can thus be defined as a quantum channel $\Phi_{n,d}$ on $\mathcal M_n(\mathbb C)$ having Kraus rank $d$ and satisfying either $|\lambda_2(\Phi_{n,d})|\leq C/\sqrt{d}$ or $s_2(\Phi_{n,d})\leq C'/\sqrt{d}$ for some universal constants $C,C'>0$ (i.e.~whose second largest eigenvalue or singular value has the optimal scaling in $d$).
 In a similar fashion, a $d$-regular graph is called a Ramanujan graph when it is an (exactly) optimal classical expander, i.e.~when the second largest eigenvalue of its normalized adjacency matrix is upper bounded by $2\sqrt{d-1}/d$.

 In the classical setting, explicit constructions of families of Ramanujan graphs were achieved by Margulis \cite{MR939574} and Lubotzky, Philips and Sarnak \cite{MR963118} for specific values of $d$.
 The existence of Ramanujan $d$-regular bipartite graphs for every $d\geq 3$ was proved in a breakthrough work of Marcus, Spielman and Srivastava \cite{MR3374962}.
 Moreover, several models of random graphs have been shown to be almost Ramanujan.
-For instance, random $d$-regular graphs with fixed degree $d\geq 3$ \cite{MR2437174,MR4203039}, random $d$-regular graphs with growing degree $d$ \cite{MR1634360,MR3758727,MR3909972,MR4135670,Sarid}, and dense Erd\H{o}s-R\'{e}nyi graphs \cite{MR3878726, MR3945756,MR4234995}.
+For instance, random $d$-regular graphs with fixed degree $d\geq 3$ \cite{MR2437174,MR4203039}, random $d$-regular graphs with growing degree $d$ \cite{MR1634360,MR3758727,MR3909972,MR4135670,Sarid}, and (moderately) dense Erd\H{o}s-R\'{e}nyi graphs, i.e.~with parameter $d\gg\log n$ \cite{MR3878726, MR3945756,MR4234995}.